Healthy Living Grant Program

 Note: Prior to 2010, the Healthy Living Grant program was known as the Fund for Better Health program.

-To date, the AMA Foundation has awarded over $750,000 to 313 nonprofit organizations dedicated to improving the health of their communities.
+To date, the AMA Foundation has awarded over Over $1.1 Million in grants have been awarded to 348 nonprofit organizations dedicated to improving the health of their communities.

 After receiving a grant, many organizations report that they gain added stakeholders, visibility and funding due to the AMA Foundation "stamp of approval" for their project.
 Healthy Living Grant recipients reported that their public health projects: